You are here

 Fares are calculated by how many stops you travel and vary during peak and off-peak hours.
 During peak hours, fares range from $2.15 to $5.90 per trip.
 During off-peak hours, fares range from $1.75 to $3.60.
 You can calculate your fare between two stops using Metro’s Trip Planner.

-The DC Metro is the second busiest in the U.S. and serves thousands of commuters and visitors each day.
+The Washington, DC Metro serves thousands of commuters and visitors each day.
 Because the train system is so heavily used by busy local commuters, there are a number of unspoken rules that visitors should be aware of.
 If possible, you may want to ride at off-peak hours when the train system is much less hectic.

 When riding the escalator, stand to your right, walk to your left.
 Standing in a twosome that blocks the left side is strongly (and often loudly) discouraged by your fellow Metro riders.